 Scrapbooking Inspiration and Information

-Since many people love scrapbooking and get hooked once they get started, the internet is abound with blogs about the scrapbooking process.
+Creating a memory book for an older adult, yourself, your kids or your friends is such a fun activity that many people make more than one.
+Since people love scrapbooking and get hooked once they get started, the internet is full of scrapbooking blogs about making memories scrapbooking, scrapbooking inspiration and the scrapbooking process.
 Let’s look at a few that will inspire you on your journey to preserve your memories.

 With more than 400 videos and thousands of posts, you’re sure to find some creative gems in Above Rubies Studio.
 Their site is chock full of freebies and several popular how-to videos.
 The designers have various Pinterest boards where you’ll find lots of ideas to use in your albums.

-Scrapbook.com offers a blog, classes, products and a gallery filled with ideas to assist you on your scrapbooking journey.
-In their blog, they feature posts that are dedicated to their favorite layouts and give you a glimpse into what other scrapbookers are doing.
-Their Pinterest board provides lots of inspiration as well.
+With a scrapbooking blog, classes, products and a gallery filled with ideas to assist you on your scrapbooking journey, scrapbook.com is a great resource for anyone who wants to make memories scrapbooking.
+In the blog, scrapbook.com features posts that are dedicated to their favorite layouts and give you a glimpse into what other scrapbookers are doing.
+Their Pinterest board provides lots of inspiration, as well.

-At We R Memory Keepers, a group of designers offers a blog filled with ideas and a large shopping area filled with many great products.
+We R Memory Keepers is a group of designers that offers a blog filled with ideas and a large shopping area filled with many great products.
 One of their best posts, covering the tab punch style, demonstrates a handy option for organizing many photos on one page.
 Their Pinterest board is filled with lots of inspirational pins.

 Making Memories at Homestead at Hamilton

 Anyone who lives at Homestead at Hamilton is sure to create lots of great memories that will fill a scrapbook.
-From our amenities and services to our programs and recreation, we help you achieve the retirement lifestyle you’ve earned.
-If you have any questions, please contact us today!
+From our amenities and services to our programs and recreation, we help people achieve the retirement lifestyle they’ve earned.
+We offer scrapbooking and other activities for our residents, depending on their interests and what’s safe and healthy.
+If you have any questions, explore our senior living options or contact us for more information today!